Aaron Michael Nola

 - Debut July 21, 2015

-Pitcher Aaron Nola was drafted by he Toronto Blue Jays in the 22nd round of the 2011 amateur draft, but went on to college at Louisiana State University.
-He was then the #7 overall pick in the 2014 amateur draft and signed quickly, being assigned to the Class A Clearwater Threshers to begin his professional career.
+Pitcher Aaron Nola was drafted by the Toronto Blue Jays in the 22nd round of the 2011 amateur draft, but went on to college at Louisiana State University.
+He was then the #7 overall pick by the Philadelphia Phillies and scout Mike Stauffer in the 2014 amateur draft and signed quickly, being assigned to the Class A Clearwater Threshers to begin his professional career.
 He went 4-3, 2.93 in 12 games between Clearwater and the AA Reading Fightin Phils in his first professional season.
 He began the 2015 season back with Reading, where he went 7-3, 1.88 in 12 starts to earn a promotion to the AAA Lehigh Valley IronPigs on June 18th.
 In 6 starts in the International League, he was 3-1, 3.58 when the Phillies, who were struggling with the worst record in the majors leagues, announced that he would be called up to make his big league debut after the All-Star Game.